Maureen Paley: 1980s

 Bethnal Green, the area where Maureen Paley has her gallery.

 In 1984, Paley began a gallery programme in her Victorian terraced house.
 During the late 1980s, she exhibited examples of contemporary art by Tim Rollins and K.O.S., Sarah Charlesworth, Charles Ray, Mike Kelley, Michelangelo Pistoletto and Günther Förg.

 1990s

 In the early 1990s, the gallery presented several exhibitions made by the burgeoning group of artists that were to become known as the YBAs—including, Henry Bond, Angela Bulloch and Liam Gillick.
-For years she developed the careers of Gillian Wearing and Wolfgang Tillmans.
+For years she exhibited work by Gillian Wearing and Wolfgang Tillmans.

 She was called by Time Out "a true pioneer of the East End", having presented work there before it was fashionable.
 For almost a decade, the gallery was supported by Arts Council grants and other patronage.

 In September 1999, the gallery moved to Herald Street in Bethnal Green, occupying "a chic new industrial space."
 Paley's base in the area was a precedent for leading galleries such as White Cube and Victoria Miro to also locate in the East End."